NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 **The Biowulf cluster (compute nodes)**
 The Biowulf cluster is a 95,000+ core/40+ PB Linux cluster, organized into a number of compute nodes optimized for large numbers of high-memory, simultaneous jobs common in the biosciences.
 When you submit a job script (see next week!)
 CPUs and memory for a job are dedicated to that job during its walltime and do not compete with other users. `sinteractive` requests a node that we can interact with in real-time, as opposed to running those commands as a job.

-**Make sure that your command prompt now contains the word "compute".
+**Make sure that your command prompt now contains "cn" followed by some numbers.
 Once it does, we are ready to copy over some data to work with!**

 #### Directories on Biowulf and first commands: `pwd and cd`